-Caffeine and alcohol – we really can't name a more iconic duo.
+Caffeine and cocktails – we really can't name a more iconic duo.
 We’ve found some of the best espresso martinis in Melbourne, so make a date and start sipping!

 Private Charles cocktail at Nick & Nora's

 The cocktails are suitably glamorous at Art Deco–themed Nick & Nora’s.
 Like Private Charles, a rich coffee and strawberry mix that’s bitter yet sweet.
-The sophisticated potion blends cognac and rye, Averna and allspice.
+The sophisticated potion blends cognac, rye whiskey and allspice.
 Plus a hit of caffeine to keep everything on the level.

 Little Brother’s Vietnamese coffee martini